yoelmatveyev/marthue/INFO.md

 All strings in Marthue program that don't contain "::" or "->" are treated as comments.
 Additionally, comments may be added after "::" in block description lines.

 The "::" indicates either a block description or, when followed by "->", or a rule description with additional functionality.
-In both cases, the substring before "::" is treated as an opcode, opstionally followed by a label.
+In both cases, the substring before "::" is treated as an opcode, optionally followed by a label.
 The opcode is a string made of the same letters as the internal Lisp format.
 Block termination may be denoted either as N::[original_string]->[new_string] or as [original_string]->.[new_string].
 To use "->.", "::", "->" inside the rules, use backslashes. "\n" denotes a newline inside the rule.

 The above-described binary decrement as a file written in Mathue format: